jut-io/jut-python-tools/README.md

 sauce0
 ```

-#### Look for errors in the events coming into your default space for the past 15 minutes
+### Reconstructing log lines from all your hosts with Jut

+With the following you juttle you could easily put together all error log
+lines in order from all of the systems currently sending their log lines to
+your Jut instance:

 ```
-jut run -f text "read -last :15 minutes: 'error' | keep time, message"
+jut run -f text "read -type 'event' -last :15 minutes: 'error' | keep time, message"
 ```

 May look something like this: